qlik-oss/enigma.js/README.md

-Keep in mind that before version `12.20.0` the schema version corresponds to the Qlik Sense Enterprise version, and from `12.20.0` and forward, the schema version is be mapped to the QIX Engine API version.
+Keep in mind that before version `12.20.0` the schema version corresponds to the Qlik Sense Enterprise version, and from `12.20.0` and forward, the schema version is mapped to the QIX Engine API version.

 Read more: